15 of the Absolute Grooviest Cars of the ’70s

 MSRP: $4,523

 This marked the last year for the legendary Ford Mustang Mach 1.
-With a two-barrel six-cylinder engine, the Mustang made 104 horsepower and sported a brushed aluminum dashboard panel, styled wheels with raised white lettered tires, and a full instruments package.
+With a two-barrel six-cylinder engine, the Mustang generated 104 horsepower and sported a brushed aluminum dashboard panel, styled wheels with raised white lettered tires, and a full instruments package.

 1973 Pontiac Firebird Trans Am